RESIDENTIAL CARE HOMES

 Help with going to the toilet, bed changing and support if using incontinence pads.

-Assistance getting in and out of bed.
+Aid and assistance with getting in and out of bed.

 Still unsure?
 You can speak to an adviser who can provide specialist care home advice based on an assessment of your relative’s specific needs.